travis-ci/docs-travis-ci-com/user/private-dependencies-bb.md

 - They do not give access to other, unrelated repositories.
 - The same key can be used for dependencies not stored on Bitbucket.

 However, using deploy keys is complicated by the fact that Bitbucket does not allow you to reuse keys.
 So a single private key cannot access multiple Bitbucket repositories.

 You could include a different private key for every dependency in the repository, possibly [encrypting them](/user/encrypting-files).
 Maintaining complex dependency graphs this way can be complex and hard to maintain.
 For that reason, we recommend using a [repo key](#repo-key) instead.

 ## Repo Key

-### Using an existing key

-### Generating a new key

-### Reusing a generated key
+Travis CI will add a new access key for your repository.
+It will allow us to read the travis.yml file content.

 ## Password